google/transit/gtfs/spec/en/reference.md

 Primary key (`location_group_id`, `location_id`)

-Defines location groups that indicate groups of stops where a rider may request pickup or drop off.
+Defines location groups, which are groups of stops where a rider may request pickup or drop off.

 | Field Name | Type | Required | Description |
 | ---------- | ---- | ------------ | ----------- |